Cost to Replace a Built-In Microwave

 Drawer and built-in microwaves are good choices if you cook a lot and prefer to have a stronger range hood ventilation system.

 Instead of an appliance that sits at or above eye level, a drawer microwave is usually installed below the countertop within the cabinets.
-A benefit is that it can be hidden from view and give your kitchen a streamlined look.
-Also, it's easier to access for individuals with mobility issues.
+A benefit is that it can be hidden, giving your kitchen a streamlined look.
+Also, it's easier for individuals with mobility issues to access.

-However, there aren’t as many models of drawer microwaves available to choose from as there are other types of microwaves.
+However, there aren’t as many models of drawer microwaves available as there are for other types of microwaves.
 Some appliance stores may not even sell this particular type of microwave.
 In addition, you’ll pay a high price for this type of microwave.
 Most models start at around $880.

 Over-the-range

 An over-the-range microwave is mounted above the stovetop or oven unit.
-It features a ventilation fan underneath that can be used to circulate air when cooking on the stovetop.
+It features a ventilation fan that circulates air when you cook on the stove.
 You can choose from several sizes and styles of over-the-range microwaves, with many models costing between $120 and $1,200.

 Keep in mind that you need at least 12 to 13 inches of clearance space between the microwave and the range below.
-Since the microwave is fixed to a cabinet above, this can limit the size of the microwave you are able to purchase in order to account for that clearance space.
+Since the microwave is fixed to a cabinet above, this can limit the size of microwave you can purchase to account for that clearance space.
 Also, it may be more difficult to access the back burners of your stovetop with an over-the-range microwave directly above.

 The cost of the microwave itself will make up the bulk of your costs, but if you need it professionally installed, you’ll need to budget some extra funds.
 Take a look at a few other costs that might need to be addressed.